marcgardent/markdown2cgdoc/samples/Deadlock.md

-# 🔥deadlock
+# 🔥warm up

 ## 🎯 The Goal

-Get the lock 🔒 at the middle.
+Get a fish 🐟 in the whole And save the banquise.

 ## ✔️ Rules

-### Environment
+You evolves in a ring with seven others puigun.

-You evolve in a disk area.
+But all move of player consume the energy of the ring.

-This area reduce proportionally of the player's move.
+Thefore ring's size decrease according to the energy consumption.

 ### 🏆 Victory Conditions